 The benefits of outdoor learning

 The list of benefits of outdoor learning is long and often anecdotal.
 But the most validated reasons are that outdoor education;

 - Promotes team building, cooperation, camaraderie and personal responsibility within a group.

 - Increases awareness of the Environment and our impact on it.

 - Is beneficial to health; physical, mental, sensory and sleep.

 Fun as they are, a trip to a zip-wire centre is probably not going to influence your choice of school.
-But, if the school embraces a continuous outdoor learning programme such as Forest School or the Duke of Edinburgh Award then that school is demonstrating a commitment to varied styles of learning and all the benefits that an outdoor education will bring.
+But if the school embraces a continuous outdoor learning programme, then that school is demonstrating a commitment to varied styles of learning and all the benefits that an outdoor education will bring.
 If you consider traditional pedagogy to be a priority, and that time spent away from maths, English and science as downtime, then outdoor learning won’t weigh heavily in your priorities.
 If you’re looking for a balanced and rounded education, then outdoor learning might be in your decision mix.